 - Here Comes The Sun

 It’s more likely people would buy a single album to add as a supplement to 1…so 2 could be an option for Apple Records, and great for new fans.
-Twenty-one of these songs were not singles.
+Only 7 of these songs were singles.
 Do you know all 28 songs anyway?

 Why is it important for future fans to get to know more than The Beatles’ number one hits?
 This 2 list has John Lennon’s three most critically praised songs…”A Day In The Life”, “Strawberry Fields Forever”, and “In My Life”, plus one of his best rockers “Revolution”.
 It has some of Paul McCartney’s best love songs, including…”And I Love Her”, “Michelle”, and “Here, There, And Everywhere”, his innovative rocker “Sgt.
 Pepper”, and his beloved “Blackbird”.
 George Harrison only had “Something” on 1, so this list would add two more of his very best songs…”While My Guitar Gently Weeps” and “Here Comes The Sun”.
 For Ringo Starr, it’s simply his best-ever performance…”With A Little Help From My Friends”.
 And, the list has many more excellent songs that deserve to be heard by future generations.

 Although album sales are disappearing, an album like this would be a good guide for future listeners.
 They’d be likely to stream these songs if they were in a single album.
 It might be hard to convince them to listen to all The Beatles’ albums, but 1 + 2 would go a long way in conveying the musical importance and uniqueness of The Beatles.